lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 - Looks forward in time:
     - Multiple visits over time
     - Health and other conditions measured at time visit
-- Comparison group is determined after disease develops
+- Comparison group is those without the disease

 `@part2`